Oral Health Blog: The Dos and Don’ts of Good Dental Hygiene

 • Consume lots of soft drinks and sugary foods!
 These foods are highly acidic, which wears away your enamel overtime.
 Frequent consumption of sugary substances allow plaque to grow more rapidly—thus the likelihood of cavities will increase substantially.

 When it comes to your dental hygiene—you have the option between keeping your teeth or not.
 By starting to practice these dental do’s and don’ts, you will be on the right track to a long-lasting smile.
-Give us a call today Milwaukee Office Phone Number 414-257-1161!
+Give us a call today Wauwatosa-Milwaukee Office Phone Number 414-257-1161!